Firekast-io/firekast-docs/source/index.html.md

 Firekast is a Video as a Service platform, we provide iOS and Android SDKs to wrap camera usage, streaming, video encoding and player into something sweet and easy to use.
 Yes, you are 5 minutes away to make the next Periscope 😎

 We are obsesses over developer experience and want this documentation to be as clear as possible.
 If you have any question or suggestion, please feel free to [contact us](mailto:contact@firekast.io).

+One more thing, visit our [roadmap](https://trello.com/b/5JjUolUp/firekast-roadmap) for unimplemented features.

 # Firekast Basics